andre walker is fashion's most independent spirit

 This article originally appeared in The Radical Issue, no. 351, Spring 2018.

 Fashion has an odd relationship with time.
 From the relentless future-looking seasonal collections to the past-looking cycle of nostalgia, it’s all too easy to lose sight of the present when you’re consumed by newness.
 While many designers are happy to travel in this space, Andre Walker has always placed himself apart and set his own pace.
 After presenting his debut collection of freehand flat-cut garments aged 15 at New York’s Oasis club, the East Village Boy Wonder acquired cult status with his eponymous label of signature shape-shifting silhouettes shared over two decades.
 However, while consulting for the likes of Marc Jacobs and Kim Jones, time seemingly stood still as Walker retreated to the behind-the-scenes shadows before Rei Kawakubo and Adrian Joffe invited him back into the spotlight with an installation at Dover Street Market in 2014.
-Last October, he made a triumphant return with a time travelling presentation that celebrated his past and looked to his future.
-The 21 unisex looks presented on the steps of Paris’ Musée des Arts Decoratifs were re-imagined from his work between 1982 and 1986.
+Last October, he made a triumphant return with a time traveling presentation that celebrated his past and looked to his future.
+The 21 unisex looks presented on the steps of Paris’s Musée des Arts Decoratifs were re-imagined from his work between 1982 and 1986.
 “I didn’t choose them, they chose me,” he said modestly after the show.
-Without an archive of his own, Walker returned to well-thumbed sketchbooks and sourced pieces from the private collections of some of his closest friends and biggest garment obsessives -- Kim Jones, Patricia Field, Christiaan Houtenbos, Kim Hastreiter and Henny Garfunkel -- before collaborating with Pendleton on the fabrics to breathe new life into lost but not forgotten fashion history.
-Ultimately, he approached the collection with the same naïvety and sense of DIY magic that he had done three decades earlier.
+Without an archive of his own, Walker returned to well-thumbed sketchbooks and sourced pieces from the private collections of some of his closest friends and biggest garment obsessives — Kim Jones, Patricia Field, Christiaan Houtenbos, Kim Hastreiter, and Henny Garfunkel — before collaborating with Pendleton on the fabrics to breath new life into lost but not forgotten fashion history.
+Ultimately, he approached the collection with the same naïvety and sense of DIY magic he had done three decades earlier.

 Can we explore your decision to go back to your early pieces.
 What was the catalyst?